yo-stoya/dessign-patterns/src/structural/composite/definition.md

    to hold both simple elements and other containers.
 2. Declare the _Composite_ interface with common algorithms for both simple elements and containers.
 3. Create one or more leaf classes to represent simple elements.
-4. Create a container class to represent the composite.
+4. Create a container class to represent the structural.composite.
 5. Add methods for adding and removing elements to a container.

 **Note**: You can add the methods from pt.5 in the Composite interface allowing polymorphism for the client but at the